 At The Juilliard School Ms. González was seen as Tatyana, Arminda (La finta giardiniera), Dido (Dido and Aeneas), and Mélisse (Armide).
 She spent several summers at the Chautauqua Institution singing such roles as Magda (La Rondine), Donna Anna (Don Giovanni), Adina (L'elisir d'amore), and Lauretta (Gianni Schicchi).

-In concert, she has appeared with the New York Festival of Song at Alice Tully Hall, where she also appeared several times with William Christie and Juilliard415.
+In concert, she has appeared with the New York Festival of Song at Alice Tully Hall, where she also performed several times with William Christie and Juilliard415.
 Ms. González was the soprano soloist in Handel’s Messiah with the Charleston Symphony Orchestra and made her debut with the New York Philharmonic as soprano soloist in Beethoven's Ninth Symphony at Avery Fisher Hall.
 A 2016 Sullivan Foundation Career Grant Winner and Mid-Atlantic Region Finalist of the Metropolitan Opera National Council Auditions, she has also been awarded prizes from the Liederkranz Foundation and the Gerda Lissner Foundation.
 She earned her bachelor’s and master’s degrees from The Juilliard School, where she was a Toulmin Foundation Scholar.